Important Reminders About the NICU

 - Be sure you’re alone in the NICU or that you move to a more private area when having discussions about your baby's condition.

 Brothers and sisters older than two years of age are encouraged to visit their new sibling in the NICU at select times.
 Talk with your baby’s nurse about which day to arrange a one time visit so it can be special for everyone.
 Be sure siblings are healthy (no colds) and that they wash their hands at the washing station.

 Because the risk of infection is so high in NICU babies, we request that only blood relatives under the age of 16 visit.
 People who are older than 16 who are not blood relatives are welcome one-time guests.

-If you need a referral to a Ob/Gyn or other physician at Rancho Springs Medical Center, call our free Direct Doctors Plus® referral service at 1-800-879-1020.
+If you need a referral to a OB/GYN or other physician at Rancho Springs Medical Center, call our free physician referral service at 1-800-879-1020.